From understanding expenses to starting a limited company, our downloadable business guides can help you.

 Short answer: it shouldn’t be.

-Traditionally, being a sole trader has been the easiest option for running a small one-man band.
-Your tax responsibilities are easy to account for, if not particularly cost effective.
-Many customers have told us about the benefits of switching from a sole trader set-up to a limited company formation.
+Traditionally, being a sole trader has been thought of as the easiest option for running a small one-man band.
+Your tax responsibilities are easy to account for, if not necessarily as efficient as they could be.
+But maybe you should consider becoming a limited company director?
+Many of our clients have enjoyed the benefits of switching from a sole trader set-up to a limited company business structure.

-Freelancers, contractors or small businesses will normally opt for private limited company as you need a share capital of £50,000 to set-up a PLC (plus two directors, two shareholders and a company secretary).
+Freelancers, contractors or small businesses will normally opt for a limited company as you need a share capital of £50,000 to set up a PLC (plus two directors, two shareholders, and a company secretary).

 The documents required by Companies House, include: